Rachnera/tls-key-mapper/README.md

 ### What does it do?

-Once the scripts in, you should see two additional entries within the System Menu:
+Once the scripts are in, you should see two additional entries within the System menu:

 ![](/docs/options.jpg)